huggingface/blog/informer.md

     return attn_output, attn_scores
 ```

-We did it! please be aware that this is only a partial implementation of the `probsparse_attention`, and the full implementation can be found in 🤗 Transformers.
+We did it!
+Please be aware that this is only a partial implementation of the `probsparse_attention`, and the full implementation can be found in 🤗 Transformers.

 ### Distilling